Up to 20% off patio Shop now

-Resources for Teaching the Engineering Design Process
+Amazing Resources for Teaching the Engineering Design Process

-If you’d like to save time you can check out my unit on the engineering design process by clicking on the picture.
+If you’d like to save planning time by purchasing a premade unit for teaching the engineering design process you can check out my unit on the engineering design process by clicking on the picture below.

 Cover Photo: Text says "Engineer Design Process Unit"

-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 Rosie Revere Engineer – is a picture book with a strong female main character.
 It is fantastic for showing girls in science!